Accellerant/Etch-And-Sketch/README.md

 Last Modified: 4/12/2022

 Goals:
-    Create an Etch A Sketch primarily via JavaScript and DOM manipulation.
+    Create an Etch A Sketch with elements of JavaScript and DOM manipulation integrated.

 Pseudocode:
     Create The Grid via DIVs (16x16 by default).